Highland Folk Museum: History

 The Newtonmore site opened to the public in 1987 and operated in tandem with the museum at Kingussie until the older site closed in 2007.

 In 2011, High Life Highland, an arm's-length charity, took over responsibility for the day-to-day running of the Highland Folk Museum.
-The new Am Fasgadh opened in 2014, and in 2015, the collections at the Highland Folk Museum received official recognition from Museums Galleries Scotland and the Scottish Government as a Nationally Significant Collection.
+The new Am Fasgadh opened in 2014.
+In 2015, the collections at the Highland Folk Museum received official recognition from Museums Galleries Scotland and the Scottish Government as a Nationally Significant Collection.

 Exhibits

-The museum is primarily made up of three areas that represent and interpret three separate eras of the Scottish Highlands:
+The museum is primarily made up of three areas that represent and interpret different periods of the Scottish Highlands: